-DA085.2.2
+DA085.2.3

-- 12. To make a claim for ex gratia relief, the transferee must complete the approved form to claim the appropriate concession and make a declaration to be bound by the conditions of the concession including declaring to notify the Commissioner in the approved form if a notifiable event occurs and acknowledging that, if they fail to comply with the conditions of the concession, the transaction may be reassessed, the concession amount may be required to be repaid in full or in part and that penalty tax and interest may apply. - 13.
+- (c) Acknowledge that if the transferee fails to comply with the conditions of the concession15: - (i) the transaction may be reassessed - (ii) the concession amount may be required to be repaid in full or in part - (iii) penalty tax16 and interest17 may apply. - 13.
 The relevant documents, together with a statement providing details of the vacant land concession that was previously claimed, must be lodged with the Commissioner of State Revenue to progress the ex gratia request.